Monday, September 28, 2020

 The CryptO'pinion?

-Recovery is a damn good shoot 'em up and also technically impressive.
-It slaps the faces of all those lazy programmers that said the ST cannot scroll.
-However, gameplay could be better as each stage feels overly long with zillions of frantic 'aliens' constantly buzzing about.
-This static style doesn't seem to go anywhere, so it gets samey after a while.
+Recovery is technically impressive and a damn good shoot 'em up.
+It slaps the faces of those lazy programmers who said the ST cannot scroll.
+However, the gameplay could be better, each stage feels overly long with zillions of frantic 'aliens' constantly buzzing about.
+This static style doesn't progress so it gets samey after a while.
 Also, our weapons cannot be upgraded which is a massive disappointment but not as much as having no bosses to fight.

-Okay, I'm sure you can tell that this isn't the greatest shoot 'em up but it's far from being the worst.
+I'm sure you can tell that this isn't the greatest shoot 'em up but it's far from the worst.
 I've enjoyed blasting through some fella's intimate body parts all in the name of science fiction.
-Recovery is definitely worth booting up for a quick game or two.
-If only to see who can survive the longest, good luck with that because you'll need it.
+Recovery is definitely worth booting up for a quick game or two - especially to see who can survive the longest!!
+Good luck with that because you will deffinetly need it.

-Check out these screenshots before deciding whether to download for hard disk or floppy...
+Check out my screenshots before deciding whether to download for hard disk or floppy...

 6 comments: